8 Free & Fascinating Museums in Paris

 It's also filled with fun everyday objects and historical curiosities -- Rousseau’s inkwell, Voltaire's chair, a scale model of the guillotine made of bones, keys to the Bastille, a ring containing Marie Antoinette's hair and a pair of her shoes, and Napoleon's toiletries

 In 2016, the museum was closed for extensive architectural renovation.
 The gussied up museum will have a new reception area, contemporary staircases, and updated facilities.
 It'll also have more signage, helping you to re-live the story of Paris.
-The museum opens at the end of 2019.
+The museum will scheduled to open soon in 2021.

 Practical Information for the Musee Carnavalet: